 This might sound like a boring add-on, but having used the COROS Apex for over two years, one of the things we like most about it is that new features are constantly being added to the watch.
 Owning a COROS means that you will likely have a watch that stays current and up-to-date much longer than any other brand.

 For example, since we’ve been using the Apex, COROS has added: track workouts, Nordic and alpine ski tracking, improved navigation, the auto-lock button feature, training plans, and strength workouts.
 With a powerful processor, the Pace 2 is ready for whatever future improvements the COROS team can think of.

 Contrast this to Garmin, which often holds back their newest features for the latest watches, making you buy a brand-new watch if you want them.
 Sure, Garmin will sometimes release a few additional features and offer firmware updates to fix bugs.
 But when compared to COROS, they are on two different levels.

-The COROS Pace 2 is an impressive upgrade from the original Pace watch.
-It sports a range of high-end features usually only seen on much more expensive models.
-But at $199, it’s a great deal!
+The COROS Pace 2 is an impressive upgrade from the original Pace.
+It sports a range of high-end features usually only seen on much more expensive watches.
+At $199, it’s a great deal!

-We highly recommend the Pace 2 for runners and triathletes who want a feature-rich watch packed with helpful data that doesn’t cost a fortune.
+We highly recommend the Pace 2 for runners and triathletes who want a feature-rich watch that captures copious data and doesn’t cost a fortune.

 We found it to be very much like the Apex’s little brother.
-Core functions were quite similar (in a good way), it just lacked some of the activities and features of the Apex.
+Core functions were quite similar (in a good way) – it just lacked some of the activities and features of the more-expensive Apex.